 Fibromyalgia is notoriously hard to diagnose, often being mistaken for conditions such as whiplash or soft tissue damage following an accident.
 There’s no specific test for the condition, and the symptoms can be similar to a number of other conditions

 There is currently no cure for fibromyalgia.
 UK Fibromyalgia has some resources on treatments available to help sufferers cope.

 There are numerous symptoms of Fibromyalgia but it is primarily characterised by chronic pain in the tendons, muscles, ligament and other soft tissue parts of the body.
 The pain is usually severe and leads to some very distinct areas of tenderness known as ‘pressure points’.
 Bowel and bladder issues can sometimes accompany a feeling of numbness that is experienced with this disorder.

 It is often hard for sufferers to carry on leading a normal life due to the fact that they can’t sit or stand for prolonged periods of time.

-There are also a number of psychological symptoms which occur in addition to the physical effects of fibromyalgia.
+There are also a number of symptoms that occur.
 These include: